Thai Chili vs Bird's Eye: Are They the Same?

 Which Should You Choose?

-Choosing between Thai Chili and Bird's Eye Chili is largely a matter of geography and labeling rather than meaningful culinary difference.
+Choosing between Thai Chili and Bird's Eye Chili is largely a matter of geography and labeling rather than meaningful cooking difference.
 Both deliver 50,000-100,000 SHU of sharp, clean heat with nearly identical flavor profiles.

 If your recipe specifies one, the other works perfectly as a direct replacement.
 Markets in Thailand, Vietnam, and across Southeast Asia use both names interchangeably — sometimes for the exact same pepper.